Odal (SS rune): Usage by Nazi Germany

-Such was later adopted by the Nazi German Schutzstaffel (SS), along with other similar symbols, for esoteric symbology of Aryan superiority.
+The Odal was adopted by the Schutzstaffel (SS), along with other similar symbols, for esoteric symbology of Aryan superiority.
 Odal then became the badge of the SS Race and Settlement Main Office, which was responsible for maintaining the racial purity of the SS.
-It was also the emblem of ethnic Germans (Volksdeutsche) of the 7th SS Volunteer Mountain Division Prinz Eugen operating during World War II in the Nazi Germany-sponsored Independent State of Croatia.
+It was also the emblem of Volksdeutsche (ethnic Germans) of the 7th SS Volunteer Mountain Division Prinz Eugen operating during World War II in the Nazi Germany-sponsored Independent State of Croatia.
 The Volunteer Legion Netherlands used a variant with arrows instead of wings.